CLOTHING PATTERNS & TUTORIALS

 SIDELESS SURCOTE TUTORIAL

-working class surcote which isn't too big or too formal.
-Non-reenactors,
+for a working class surcote which isn't too big or too formal.

-underneath.
-Make it from linen for day wear with higher sleeve holes
+sleeves underneath.
+Make it from linen for day wear with higher

-will fit you around the bust because it will have a lot
+it will fit you around the bust because it will have a lot

 of give.
-Your surcote won't have that, and it will be too small.
+Your surcote won't have that, and it will be too

-$3 and get one that you don't mind cutting up.
+spend $3 and get one that you don't mind cutting up.
 Make

 Lie your fabric flat on the floor unfolded.

 double (two runs of fabric instead of a folded over piece)

 before you begin.
-Your folded shirt matches the side with the folded fabric.
+Your folded shirt matches the side with

-are on right.
+sides are on right.
 Your shirt is sitting right in that corner

 If you are doing a high sleeveholes,